Wood Gaylor: Personal life and family

 In 1909 Gaylor married Ruth E.M.
 Lorick.
 The couple lived in Bergen, New Jersey She took art classes at the New York School of Applied Design for Women and he worked as a draftsman.
 She had been born in Stockholm in 1890.
 They had a daughter, Ruth Wood Gaylor, born in 1912.
-In the early teens of the twentieth century, Gaylor found work in New York at Butterick's, a company that made garment patterns for home sewers.
+In the early 1910s, Gaylor found work in New York at Butterick's, a company that made garment patterns for home sewers.
 By 1917, Gaylor had moved to a competitor, the Home Pattern Company, as its assistant manager.
 In 1920, Gaylor, his wife Ruth, and their daughter lived in a rooming house run by his parents.
 Gaylor and Lorick divorced sometime between 1920 and 1926.
 After the divorce, Ruth lived with her mother.
 Lorick earned her living as an artist and took in a boarder to help pay the rent.

 In 1926, Gaylor married fellow artist Adelaide Lawson.
 They had known each other for some years as students and participants in New York arts organizations.
 They remained married until Gaylor died in 1957.

 During the early years of their marriage, they lived in Greenwich Village.
-Gaylor and Lawson had two sons, Wynn Lawson Gaylor, born about 1927, and Randall, born about 1930, and a daughter, Isabel Dale (1932-1955).
+Gaylor and Lawson had two sons, Wynn Lawson Gaylor, born about 1927, and Randall, born about 1930, and a daughter, Isabel Dale.
 In 1934, after spending summer vacations in Glenwood Landing for two years, they moved permanently to that Long Island hamlet and Lawson remained there following Gaylor's death in 1957.
 In the early 1940s, Gaylor took over as head of another pattern making business, the New York Pattern Company, Inc. He retired from New York Pattern about 1955.

-Gaylor died on August 12, 1957, in Glenwood Landing and was buried in Brookville Cemetery, Upper Brookville, New York.
+Gaylor died on August 12, 1957, in Glenwood Landing.